-To learn more about registering your franchise in Illinois and how we can help get your FDD registered, give us a call at (800) 976-4904 or contact us.
+To learn more about Illinois FDD registration and how we can help, contact us at (718) 979-8688 or click here.

 The Franchise Bureau of the Illinois Attorney General regulates and oversees enforcement of the Illinois Franchise Disclosure Act, including mandatory FDD registration requirements and compliance with Illinois’s franchise relationship laws.